bistii1/StudentBudgetingAI/planning.md

 AI Implementation would come in by training an LLM on the text the user inputs (through typing) and picking up on themes that will result in a more helpful end result

 working spreadsheet: https://docs.google.com/spreadsheets/d/1Vqpb1UCgND79CX3bfYcb5UugXMH6p40w2lFxcr_gnG0/edit#gid=0

+1. **Project Overview:**
+    - Can you provide a brief overview of your project and its objectives?
+  Our projects helps prospective college students in saving money and lessening their risk of falling into debt as they pay for college
+    - What problem does your project aim to solve, and why is it important?
+     Our project aims to solve the problem of students overpaying for college and falling into student loan debt that is most often crippling to many families - it is an issue such a widespread group of people experience as college education keeps getting more and more expensive.

+2. **MVP Definition:**
+    - What features or functionalities have you identified as essential for the minimum viable product (MVP)?
+   We need to train a chatbot that is equipped with answering questions on the college application process as it pertains to paying for college.
+    - How did you decide on these specific features for the MVP?
+   We know we need heightened resources for kids wanting to pay for college, and not everyone can afford a personal college counselor

+3. **Progress and Development:**
+    - What progress have you made so far in developing the MVP?
+    - Can you show me the components or prototypes you've developed for the MVP?